Seattle-area home price growth was second to only one other U.S. city early in pandemic

 For the second month in a row, home prices around Puget Sound grew faster in March than in any other major American city save Phoenix, according to the latest release of the S & P CoreLogic Case-Shiller Home Price Index.

-Prices in King, Pierce and Snohomish counties rose 6.9% in March, compared with last year, topping national averages for the fourth consecutive month.
+Prices in King, Pierce and Snohomish counties rose 6.9% yer-over-year in March, topping national averages for the fourth consecutive month.
 Elsewhere in the country, prices rose year-over-year by an average 4.4% in March, up from 4.2% in February.
-Price growth around Seattle also rose month-over-month, ramping up from February by 2.5%.
+Price growth around Seattle also rose month-over-month, ramping up from February to March by 2.5%.

 Only Phoenix, where prices shot up by 8.2% compared with last year, showed stronger growth.